 Records for each location indicate the number of homes that the HEED registers at least one piece of information for.
-The best coverage is observed for Bridgend, where information exists for 65% of the stock; Neath Port Talbot has the lowest amount of households registered at 47% of the total.
-The graph also shows the number of homes for which information about different property characteristics is available: main heating fuel has the best coverage; followed by data on the property age, external wall type; loft insulation;

-glazing type; and main heating system.
-These are used in the compositional downscaling of the potential savings for each Local Authority, assuming that the composition of the records in the HEED after exclusion of "unknown" entries is representative for the rest of the stock.
+The best coverage is observed for Gwynedd, where information exists for 99% of the stock; Ceredigion has the lowest amount of households registered at 45% of the total.
+The graph also shows the number of homes for which information about different property characteristics is available: main heating fuel has the best coverage; followed by data on the property age, external wall type; loft insulation; glazing type; and main heating system.
+These are used in the compositional downscaling of the potential savings for each local authority, assuming that the composition of the records in the HEED after exclusion of "unknown" entries is representative for the rest of the stock.

-Figure 8 shows the levels of wall insulation (a), double glazing (b) and loft insulation (c) for the Local Authorities in the Cardiff city region and the region in total; Wales and the UK are also shown for comparison.
-Entries in the HEED for loft insulation, wall insulation and double glazing cover 27-29% of the homes in the Cardiff City Region.
-The data shows that the majority of cavity walls appear to have been insulated, though some areas like Monmouthshire and Newport have more properties remaining to be treated than other Local Authorities.
-The share of solid wall buildings in the stock is markedly larger for areas such as Rhondda, Cynon, Taff and Blaenau Gwent.
+Figure 8 shows the levels of wall insulation (a), double glazing (b) and loft insulation (c) for the Welsh local authorities and the region in total; the UK is also shown for comparison.
+Entries in the HEED for loft insulation, wall insulation and double glazing cover, on average, 26-28% of the homes in Wales.
+The data shows that the majority of cavity walls appear to have been insulated, though some areas like Monmouthshire and Newport have more properties remaining to be treated than other local authorities.
+The share of solid wall buildings in the stock is markedly larger for areas such as Rhondda, Cynon, Taff, Ceredigion and Blaenau Gwent.
 The latter also shows an increased proportion of solid wall insulation, as does Torfaen.
-Merthyr Tydfil, Monmouthshire and Swansea have the highest share of single glazed properties but there is potential to improve levels of double glazing across the region.
-Levels of loft insulation are quite good across the region, but areas such as the Vale of Glamorgan, Monmouthshire and Bridgend are slightly worse off in terms of the thickness of loft insulation present in properties.
+Merthyr Tydfil, Ceredigion and the Isle of Anglesey have the highest share of single glazed properties but there is potential to improve levels of double glazing across the region.
+Levels of loft insulation are quite good across the region, but areas such as the Vale of Glamorgan, Monmouthshire, Ceredigion and Bridgend are slightly worse off in terms of the thickness of loft insulation present in properties.